In-form Sinner wins Italian Open to complete career Golden Masters

 - list 4 of 4Tennis stars Sinner, Sabalenka and Gauff criticise Roland Garros prize money

-“There’s no better place to complete this set,” Sinner said after winning the title and accomplishing the feat on the red clay of the Foro Italico in front of jubilant home fans, who finally saw the half-century-long wait come to an end.
+“There’s no better place to complete this set,” Sinner said after winning the title and accomplishing the feat on the red clay of the Foro Italico in Rome in front of jubilant home fans who finally saw the half-century-long wait come to an end.

 “For an Italian, it’s one of the most special places we play tennis in.
 To win at least once in my career means a lot to me.”

-Djokovic completed the career set in 2018 in Cincinnati at age 31 – and then went on to win each event at least twice.
-Sinner is 24, and with his only real rival, Carlos Alcaraz, currently sidelined due to a right wrist injury, seemingly nobody can beat him.
+Djokovic completed the career set in 2018 in Cincinnati, Ohio, in the United States at the age of 31 and then went on to win each event at least twice.
+Sinner is 24, and with his only real rival, Carlos Alcaraz, currently sidelined due to a right wrist injury, he is proving hard to beat.

 “Welcome to the exclusive club, Jannik,” Djokovic wrote on Instagram.

 Sinner extended his winning streak to 29 matches.
 He hasn’t lost since being beaten by Jakub Mensik in the Qatar Open quarterfinals on February 19 .
-And he’s now 17-0 on clay this year entering the French Open, which starts on Sunday.
+And he’s now 17-0 on clay this year as he is poised to enter the French Open, which starts on Sunday.

 Sinner celebrated calmly as usual, revealing a wide smile when he landed an inside-out forehand on the line on his first championship point, then held his hands over his head in apparent relief.
-Then he waved to the crowd, which included Panatta sitting in the front row.
+Then he waved to the crowd, which included former Italian professional tennis player Adriano Panatta sitting in the front row.

-Roland Garros is the only Grand Slam that Sinner hasn’t won: he has two Australian Open titles and has won Wimbledon and the US Open once each.
+Roland Garros is the only Grand Slam that Sinner hasn’t won.
+He has two Australian Open titles and has won Wimbledon and the US Open once each.

 Football-style atmosphere

-Sinner’s triumph came – with Italy President Sergio Mattarella in attendance – after he lost last year’s final in Rome to Alcaraz in his first tournament back after a three-month doping ban.
-That defeat came a day after Jasmine Paolini in 2025 became the first Italian woman to win the Rome singles title in 40 years – when she also claimed the doubles trophy with partner Sara Errani.
+Sinner’s triumph came – also with Italian President Sergio Mattarella in attendance – after he lost last year’s final in Rome to Alcaraz in his first tournament back after a three-month doping ban.
+That defeat came a day after Jasmine Paolini became the first Italian woman to win the Rome singles title in 40 years.
+She also claimed the doubles trophy with Sara Errani.

 With many of Sinner’s fans dressed in orange – his theme colour, which matches his curly hair – the capacity crowd of 10,500 on Campo Centrale created a football-style atmosphere with chanting and loud cheers for the player who has become far and away Italy’s most popular athlete.